Create a DPA Resources alert

 Resources alerts are triggered when a resource metric, such as CPU utilization or memory usage, exceeds its threshold.
 A Resources alert can monitor a single resource metric (such as Buffer Cache Hit Ratio) or all metrics in a resource category (such as Memory).

-- From the DPA main menu, click Alerts.
+- From the DPA menu in the upper-right corner, click Alerts.

 - In the upper-right corner, click Manage alerts.

 Select Resources as the Alert Category, select the Alert Type, and then click Create Alert.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.